dokipen/bitten/README.txt

 correctly as described previously, you should see a button for adding new build configurations.
 Click that button and fill out the form.
 Also, add at least one target platform after saving the configuration.
-Last but not least, you'll have to "active" the build configuration.
+Last but not least, you'll have to "activate" the build configuration.

 Running the Build Master